Shangri-La Hotel, Tokyo: History

-Most of the hotel's interior was designed by the Santa Monica–based Hirsch Bedner Associates, whereas select rooms, restaurants, and the hotel's club lounge was designed by Andre Fu of the Hong Kong–based AFSO.
+Most of the hotel's interior was designed by the Hirsch Bedner Associates, whereas select rooms, restaurants, and the hotel's club lounge was designed by Andre Fu of the Hong Kong–based AFSO.

 Notable events

 In 2011, the hotel hosted a charity concert of the Leipzig String Quartet for the victims of the 2011 Tōhoku earthquake and tsunami.
 It also hosted the Jacksons, Macy Gray and A.I. for an after-party live event for the Michael Jackson Tribute Show in December 2011.